Tom Champion: Barnet

 Champion rejoined Barnet on a two-year deal in May 2015.
 He scored his first goal for the club in a 2–0 win during an FA Cup first round tie against Blackpool.
 Champion was made available for a free transfer at the end of the 2015–16 season, and joined Lincoln City on a 93-day loan on 12 September 2016.
 A month later his loan was cancelled early by mutual consent.
 Champion was released by the Bees at the end of the 2016–17 season.
 In total, he played 57 times, scoring two goals.

 Boreham Wood

 Champion joined Boreham Wood on a one-year deal in June 2017.

 Woking

 On 8 June 2021, Champion joined fellow National League side, Woking on a one-year deal.
 On 21 August 2021, Champion made his Woking debut during their 2–1 away victory over Wealdstone, replacing Max Kretzschmar in the 74th minute.
 He went onto feature thirty-eight times in all competitions before leaving at the end of his contract in July 2022.

 Lewes

 On 8 August 2022, it was announced that Champion had joined Lewes ahead of the 2022–23 campaign.
+He announced his retirement from football after the 22/23 season on April 6, 2023, and played his final game on April 22, in a 3-1 win against Canvey Island.